alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 Check if your [fruit](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/446540/plant-passports-fruit-plants.pdf) or [vegetables](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/446542/plant-passports-veg-plants.pdf) need a supplier document.

-You don't need a make supplier documents if [both or either?]:
+You don't need a supplier document if [both or either?]:

 * your goods are for retail sale
 * you're a small producer selling to the local market - you must sell your produce within a 50 metres radius of your site and mark it 'for direct sale to the public only'.